Implicitly Restarted Generalized Second-order Arnoldi Type Algorithms for the Quadratic Eigenvalue Problem: Implicitly restarted algorithms

-Theorem~\ref{restart} states that if there is no deflation in (\ref{mdecomp}) then we have naturally obtained an $m$-step MSOAR procedure after $p$ implicit shifted QR iterations are run on $T_k$. (\ref{resrt-3}) is then extended to a $k$-step one from step $m+1$ upwards in a standard way other than restarting it from scratch.
+Theorem~\ref{restart} states that if no deflation occurs then we have naturally obtained an $m$-step GSOAR decomposition (\ref{resrt-3}) after $p$ implicit shifted QR iterations are run on $T_k$, thus generating an orthonormal basis $\{q_j\}_{j=1}^m$ of the $m$-dimensional subspace ${\cal G}_m(A,B; q_1^+,p_1^+)$.
+Decomposition (\ref{resrt-3}) is then extended to a $k$-step one from step $m+1$ upwards in a standard way other than from scratch, producing an orthonormal basis $\{q_j^+\}_{j=1}^k$ of the updated $k$-dimensional subspace ${\cal G}_k(A,B;q_1^+,p_1^+)$.

-Similar to a basic result in \cite{so}, we can prove the following theorem, which shows what the updated starting vector of (\ref{resrt-3}) is.
-The result guides us how to suitably select shifts for use within implicitly restarting MSOAR and RSOAR algorithms.
+Analogous to the proof of the result on updated starting vectors in \cite{so}, it is direct to justify the following theorem.